MaxWeiChen/PINIX_Web/web/source/PressKit-WS/en/index.md

 ---
 + **Description**
-**《Wanna Survive》**is an 8-bit zombie apocalypse turn-based strategy.
-It follows a diverse cast of characters as they struggle to survive and reach their personal goals.
-The game features a highly streamlined combat system that removes tedious controls often associated with the genre.
-This allows players to focus on unit placement and synergies through fast-paced combat.
+**《Wanna Survive》**is a zombie apocalypse turn-based tactics game.
+It features a highly streamlined combat system that removes the tedious elements of turn-based combat for engaging fights against large groups of mob-like enemies that focuses on unit placement and synergies.
+The game features a diverse cast of character as you make your way towards North City.
+Help the survivors avoid permanent death through your decisions in combat and ration management, and they just might be able to reach the fabled Sanctuary.
+.

 + **History**
 **《Wanna Survive》**began development in May 2018 by Max Chen, who wants to introduce turn-based strategy to a wider audience by removing some of its more deterring elements, like the slow, and often tedious controls.

 + **Features**
-	+ Streamlined turn-based strategy
+	- Streamlined turn-based tactical combat.
-	+ Focus on unit synergies and placement
-	+ Challenging stages
-	+ Engaging mix of survival combat and character stories
-	+ Enemies with mob-like movement for a true zombie experience
+	- Fast, simultaneous enemy movement for a true zombie mob experience.
+	- Challenging stages to test your tactical skills
+	- Focus on unit synergies and placement.
+	- Permanent death.
+Characters who die are gone for good.
+	- Ration management.
+Choose carefully who gets to eat.
-	+ Delicious pixel art
+	- Delicious pixel art
-	+ Death is permanent.
-Party members cannot be revived after they die.

 ---
 <!--Awards & Recognition-->